muratk5n/thirdwave/en/README.md

 Their punch bowl is being taken away no more parteh

-CNBC: "Key people from the Fed just spooked the markets ? here?s what they said..
+CNBC: "Key people from the Fed just spooked the markets - here's what they said..
 Fed Governor Lael Brainard and San Francisco Fed President Mary Daly both issued comments that showed they both envision higher rates and, in the former?s case, an aggressive drawdown of the assets